junxit/us-congress-code/title-16/chapter-1/sec-460iii.md

 ### Change of Name

 Pub.
 L. 111–11, title II, § 2301(b), Mar.
 30, 2009, 123 Stat.
 1101, provided that: “Any reference in a law, map, regulation, document, paper, or other record of the United States to the Snake River Birds of Prey National Conservation Area shall be deemed to be a reference to the Morley Nelson Snake River Birds of Prey National Conservation Area.”

+### Short Title of 2017 Amendment

+Section 1 of H.R.
+2104, One Hundred Fifteenth Congress, as introduced on Apr.
+20, 2017, which was enacted into law by Pub.
+L. 115–31, div.
+G, title IV, § 431(a)(1), May 5, 2017, 131 Stat.
+502, provided that: “This Act [enacting provisions set out as a note under section 460iii–4 of this title] may be cited as the ‘Morley Nelson Snake River Birds of Prey National Conservation Area Boundary Modification Act of 2017’.”